svdo/source-code-metrics/README.md

 generate that token by navigating in GitLab to Account -> Settings -> Access Tokens.
 Enable the scope 'api' for this token.

-In order to keep your secrets safe, you may choose to put them in `config.local.edn` instead of `config.edn`.
+In order to keep your secrets safe, you may should put them in `config.local.edn` instead of `config.edn`.
 The two maps are merged, where the anything in the `local` one will overwrite the other.
 The file `config.local.edn` is ignored by git, so this way you don't have to fear accidentally committing your secrets to git.
+So before running this, you should create `config.local.edn` and put all the Gitlab and SonarQube information in there by copying those six lines from `config.edn` and filling in their values.

 Running
 -------